langflow-ai/langflow/docs/docs/Agents/tool-calling-agent-component.md

 Your agent now has tools for web search, doing basic math, and performing API requests.
 You can solve many problems with just these capabilities.

 * Your tabletop game group cancelled, and you're stuck at home.
-Point **API Request** to an online rules document, tell your agent `You are a fun Game Master who uses the tools at your disposal.` and play a game.
+Point **API Request** to an online rules document, tell your agent `You are a fun Game Master who uses the tools at your disposal.` and play a game.t t
 * You need to learn a new software language quickly.
 Point **API Request** to some docs, tell your agent `You are a knowledgeable software developer who uses the tools at your disposal.` and start learning.